getsentry/sentry-docs/src/collections/_documentation/platforms/minidump/index.md

 -   Swift
 -   Rust

-Other languages will show the mangled name instead.
+Languages not listed above will show the mangled name instead.
 <!-- ENDWIZARD -->

 ## What is a Minidump? {#what-is-a-minidump}